Particular/docs.particular.net/samples/sql-persistence/injecting-services/sample.md

 ## Data service interface

 The `IDataService` interface represents a data service.
-The service specifies an operation to save business data as well as an `IsSame()` method which is used later to show that the data service's connection and transaction are the same as it would be used if [accessing data via SQL persistence](/persistence/sql/accessing-data.md).
+The service specifies an operation to save business data.
+It also has an `IsSame()` method which is used to verify that the data service's connection and transaction are the same ones that would be used if business data was [accessed via SQL Persistence](/persistence/sql/accessing-data.md) instead.

 snippet: ServiceInterface